mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 <br/>

-During the call, Vonage is performing callback requests to the application at the `event_url`, set in the application configuration or in the NCCO action, if one is provided in the NCCO.
+During the call, Vonage is making callback requests to the application at the `event_url`, set in the application configuration or in the NCCO action, if one is provided in the NCCO.
 There are two types of callbacks:

 * notifications, for example, a call status change;
 * instructions request, for example, on an `input` or `notify` callback - for these events Vonage expects the application to provide a new NCCO for processing, which allows implementing different logical call flows.